 Step 4 – Preparing the arch for paint

 Once you are happy with your arch, use decorators tape to tape off the left and right sides.
-Some people will also use decorators tape to create the arch as well as they may not want to freehand it, however, as the tape is straight, it is very difficult (and perhaps not even possible) to get a really nice looking curve.
-We have found that this way can be messy, has a higher room for error and you will very likely end up having to free-hand it to tidy it up anyway!
+Some people will also use decorators tape to create the arch as well as they may not want to freehand it, however, as the tape is straight, it is very difficult (and perhaps not even possible) to get a really neat looking curve.

-We also highly recommend that you tape off any areas you wish to protect such as skirting boards, plug sockets etc. You should also remove as much furniture as possible to avoid any accidents and use protective coverings for your floor.
-You can find some handy fabric reusable ones in most decorating stores and online.
+We also highly recommend you tape off any areas you wish to protect such as skirting boards, plug sockets etc. You should also remove as much furniture as possible to avoid any accidents and use protective coverings for your floor.

 Step 5 – Painting the arch